 Hours: Wednesday–Sunday Noon–5 p.m.

 The Firehouse Art Center invites local artists to create their representation of La Calavera Catrina.
 La Calavera Catrina is a zinc etching by the Mexican printmaker José Guadalupe Posada.
 Originally a commentary on the Mexican natives who, Posada felt, were aspiring to adopt European aristocratic traditions.
 She has become an icon of the Día de Muertos, or Day of the Dead.
-The Catrina exhibit will open on October 8th, during the Dia de los Muertos Festival, and will be on view until November 6, 2022.
+The Catrina exhibit will open on October 14th, during the Dia de los Muertos Festival, and will be on view until November 5, 2023.
 There will be select Catrinas hanging at the Longmont Public Library as well.

 Saturday, Oct.
-8, 11 a.m. –3 p.m.; free
+14, 11 am–3 pm; free

 Downtown Longmont at 4th Avenue and Main Street

-Like last year, the Day of the Dead Family Celebration will open the season in Downtown Longmont.
-This street festival will include music and dance performances, art and craft activities, cultural education, delicious food, downtown business altars, and the Firehouse Art Center’s Gigantes Procession.
-Park downtown or take the free shuttle from the Longmont Museum to enjoy all the activities of the day, including the exhibition of community altars at the Museum.
+Like last year, the Día de Muertos Family Celebration will open the season on Saturday, Oct.
+14 in Downtown Longmont.
+This street festival will include music and dance performances, art and craft activities, cultural education, delicious food, downtown business altars, and the Gigantes Procession.
+Park downtown or at the Longmont Museum and take the free shuttle between locations so you can enjoy all the exhibitions and activities of the day.